stevedekorte/ActorKit/README.txt

 	- handle BatchProxy exceptions

-	- extend collection classes to use workqueues for makeObjectsPerform: etc
+	- make sure all locks deal with exceptions

 	- future notifications of some kind

-	- tests
+	- more tests

 	- convenience methods for returning NSNumbers instead of C types